 Metal Roof Cost

-The average cost of metal roofing ranges from $6 to $12 per square foot installed vs. an asphalt shingle roof which costs $3 to $7 per square foot installed.
-Many homeowners prefer the long-term investment return of metal roofing over the quick to be replaced asphalt roof.
+Metal roofing installation costs $6 to $12 per square foot installed vs. an asphalt shingle roof which costs $3 to $7 per square foot installed.
+Most homeowners spend between $7,858 and $14,412 in total.
+The long-term investment return of metal roofing over the quick to be replaced asphalt roof is highly preferred.
 Prices depend on roof size and slope, cost to remove old roof, type of metal used, painting, and installation labor.

 |National Average Cost||$11,129|

 |Average Range||$7,858 to $14,412|

 Table Of Contents

 - Metal Roof Cost Per Square Foot

 - Metal Roof Installation Cost Factors